 We are changing our director compensation for 2016.
 We are eliminating the committee meeting fees and replacing such meeting fees with annual committee retainers.
 The audit committee and the investment committee will receive annual retainers of \$15,000.
 The nominating and corporate governance committee and the compensation committee will receive annual retainers of \$10,000.
 The annual retainer for our lead director will be increased to \$27,000.
 The annual retainers for committee chairpersons will also be increased.
-The chairpersons of the audit committee and the investment committee will receive annual retainers of \$20,000.
+The chairpersons of the audit committee will receive annual retainers of \$20,000.
+The chairpersons of the nominating and corporate governance committee will receive annual retainers of \$20,000.
 The chairpersons of the nominating and corporate governance committee and the compensation committee will receive annual retainers of \$12,000.